 On March 5, 2015, a loaded BNSF Railway crude oil train derailed near Galena, IL.
 Some of the derailed railcars released crude oil in and around a wetland and a number of the derailed cars caught fire at the derailment location.
-On June 30, 2015, the Illinois Attorney General's office and the Illinois Environmental Protection Agency filed a complaint and an interim enforcement order against BNSF Railway with regard to the derailment and release of crude oil.
-The total penalties proposed under the complaint and interim enforcement order exceed \$100,000, but the Company does not believe the penalties will have a material effect on its financial condition, results of operations or liquidity.
+On June 30, 2015, the Illinois Attorney General's office and the Illinois Environmental Protection Agency filed a complaint and an interim enforcement order against BNSF Railway in the Circuit Court for the Fifteenth Judicial Circuit, Jo Daviess County, Illinois, Chancery Division, with regard to the derailment and release of crude oil seeking injunctive relief and damages in excess of \$100,000.
+In February 2017, the Court entered a final order approving a settlement pursuant to which BNSF Railway will pay a penalty of \$50,000 to resolve, without admission, the claimed violations.